Compare Insurance Quotes

 Elephant partners with AccuQuote to provide customers access to life insurance quotes from more than 60 companies.

-Elephant offers motorcycle insurance and ATV insurance through a partnership with Markel.
+Elephant offers motorcycle insurance and ATV insurance through a partnership with Dairyland.

-Since Elephant doesn’t offer coverage in our usual sample areas, we can’t do a direct price comparison.
-The company does offer online quoting, so insurance shoppers in their service area can obtain a price quote easily in order to compare rates to other companies.
+Since Elephant doesn’t offer coverage in our usual sample areas, we are unable to do a direct price comparison.
+The company does offer online quoting, therefore insurance shoppers in their service area can obtain a price quote easily in order to compare rates to other companies.
 They also offer quick quotes over the phone.

 After the initial report, a claims specialist is assigned to handle the investigation of the claim and review coverage.
 This same specialist handles the claim from beginning to end, and although there is no promised time for claims processing, they do promise to expedite things as much as possible.